AryaZed/Sql-Server-Monitorings/README.md

 ## Technical Overview

 This project is built using:
-- ASP.NET Core for the backend API
+- ASP.NET Core 9.0 for the backend API
 - React for the frontend UI
 - SQL Server to store monitoring data
+- SignalR for real-time notifications
+- Material-UI for frontend components

 ## Getting Started